Facebook wants to alter findings because ‘it doesn’t like them’, court told

 Michael Collins SC, for commissioner Helen Dixon, said the Supreme Court should not interfere with the High Court judgment directing a reference to the ECJ over the transfer channels.

-The judgment is an “integral” part of the reference and that is the reason Facebook is so concerned to change the bits of the judgment that it doesn’t like, he said.
+The judgment was an “integral” part of the reference and that was the reason Facebook was so concerned to change the bits of the judgment that it didn’t like, he said.

 Findings